thetechnikfreak/HA-SmartThings-Find/README.md

+# ⚠️ Repository archived! ⚠️
+Unfortunately, I no longer have the time to maintain this repository.
+I underestimated how much work it would be.
+Additionally, my focus recently has shifted away from HA (and programming in general) towards other things.
+I sincerely hope someone else can take over and build a solid, reliable integration from what's already here.

 # SmartThings Find Integration for Home Assistant

 This integration adds support for devices from Samsung SmartThings Find.
 While intended mainly for Samsung SmartTags, it also works with other devices, such as phones, tablets, watches and earbuds.